lighbit/retrofit_spring_call_api/README.md

 # retrofit_spring_call_api
-Using Retrofit for Call API with Spring boot and eclipse based in java
+Using Retrofit for Call API with Spring boot and eclipse and store to json based in java